 Four years ago, in this very month of June, JEE Mains results were out.
 I had screwed up my JEE Advanced, so I had to settle for an NIT.
 My AIR was good enough to get me a seat of Computer Science and Engineering in any of the NITs except the first three (at that time Trichy, Warangal, and Surathkal).
 I was skeptical about going to NIT Calicut because of its distance from my native place, so NIT Allahabad was the most suitable choice.
 However, in the end, I decided to give preference to NIT Calicut over NIT Allahabad.
 One of the many reasons for this decision was an excellent article by Dr. Dheeraj Sanghi, a retired professor from IIT Kanpur.
 His blog post was the primary reason; I decided to go with NIT Calicut.
-Now that I have graduated from NIT Calicut, I think it is good time to document my observations about CSE department of NIT Calicut from the perspective of a student.
+Now that I have graduated from NIT Calicut, I think it is the right time to document my observations about the CSE department of NIT Calicut from the perspective of a student.

 Like every other NIT, NIT Calicut also suffers from the lack of permanent faculties.
 Most of the faculties in the department are recruited on a contract basis (ad-hoc).
 It is not necessarily a bad thing, but many a time, an ad-hoc faculty gets to teach a subject where one does not hold strong command.
 In that case, the subject becomes a burden for both student and teacher.
 It happened to me many times when I was stuck in a situation that I ended up losing my interest in the subject as well as grades.

-Most of the core subjects are taught by the permanent faculties who are very good at their subjects.
+Most of the core subjects are taught by permanent faculties who are very good at their subjects.
 These faculties are very experienced and are alumni of some of India’s top IITs and IISc.
 The department used to ask new hires to get a postgraduate degree from some IIT or IISc, but this does not seem to be the case anymore.

-Most of the professors prefer to teach traditional computer science subjects, so if you are interested in AI, Data Science or any other such areas of computer science, then you might have to depend on self-study.
+Most of the professors prefer to teach traditional computer science subjects, so if you are interested in AI, Data Science, or any other such areas of computer science, then you might have to depend on self-study.

 The curriculum was last updated in 2010.
 Since then, six batches have graduated.
 I think it is an excellent time to consider revising it.
-The current curriculum is good enough for most traditional CS subjects, but its focus on the present buzzwords of CS world is very less.
-I heard that the department changed curriculum for the batches joining 2017 onwards, but I doubt that there are any significant changes.
+The current curriculum is good enough for most traditional CS subjects, but its focus on the present buzzwords of the CS world is very less.
+I heard that the department changed the curriculum for the batches joining 2017 onwards, but I doubt that there are any significant changes.

 The academics are taken quite seriously in the department (apparently).
 The level of question papers in examinations is generally very tough.
 I always felt the heat, at least.
 However, teachers are quite friendly and will help you with any of your queries.

-The situation of lab courses (except OS, Compilers and DSA lab) in the department is very pathetic.
+The situation of lab courses (except OS, Compilers, and DSA lab) in the department is very pathetic.
 Operating Systems lab and Compiler lab have a well-defined structure, and the feeling of developing your tiny OS or compiler is one of the best feelings ever.
 Data Structure and Algorithms lab runs in parallel to the corresponding theory course, and that helps students in understanding theory by practice.

-Placements & Higher Studies
+Placements & Higher Studies #

 Despite continuous lack of good permanent faculties and its location disadvantages, CSED of NIT-C has managed to produce competent engineers year by year.
-Spending four years in Kerala can be a different experience for outsiders especially North Indians, but it is an experience worth gaining.
+Spending four years in Kerala can be a different experience for outsiders, especially North Indians, but it is an experience worth gaining.
 If you have a good rank in JEE Mains and do not mind going too far from home, CSED of NIT Calicut is an excellent choice.
-I hope, you will not regret the decision, though I will not say the same about other departments of NIT-C.
+I hope you will not regret the decision, though I will not say the same about other departments of NIT-C.